 The angle must be repeatedly checked while planing because it changes along the length of the boat.
-Here I'm holding up a scrap of plywood (simulating the next plank) to see how it falls on the bevel and frame edge.
+Here I'm holding up a scrap of plywood (simulating the plank 4) to see how it falls on the plank 3 bevel and frame edge.

 Here's the plank clamped in place after the rolling bevel has been cut.

 I removed the plank and used it as a pattern for the starboard side shown here still rough along the bottom edge.

 A view of the inside with both planks in place.

 The weekend ended with a cold, rainy Sunday – too cold to epoxy.
 So this is where the boat work ends for this week.
 Although I spent the end of the day cleaning up and re-organizing the workspace.

 I must say it's exciting to be this far along and there are some fun projects ahead!

 November 3, 2019